semsaiyad91/demo-1/README.md

 # demo-1
-This is a demo git class
+This is a demo git class.